hisubram/mobilefoundation/c_using_mfs_p1.md

 {:tip: .tip}
 {:note: .note}

-#	Using the Developer plan
+#	Set up Mobile Foundation using the Developer plan
 {: #using_mobilefoundation_p1}

 After you create the {{site.data.keyword.mobilefoundation_short}} service instance using the Developer plan, access the Overview page on {{site.data.keyword.Bluemix_notm}}.
 Here you're provided with tutorials and videos to help you get started with the service.